Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: ULDM versus rotation curve data

 for a soliton total mass $M_{\rm sol}$.
 The characteristic radius $r_c(M_{\rm sol}, m)$ is given by

 The soliton profile is then controlled by two parameters, $M_{\rm sol}$ and $m$.
 In our analysis we scan a fixed grid in $m$, determining the limit on $M_{\rm sol}$ for each value of $m$.

 Note that we use the self-gravitating soliton profile, without including the distortion of the profile due to the presence of the non-ULDM background density.
-The effect of the background density was studied in detail in Ref.~\cite{Bar:2019bqz}.
+The effect of the background density was studied in detail in Ref.~\BarB.
 The general results of that analysis indicate that the self-gravitating soliton profile is a good approximation to the actual profile, as long as the background mass component contained within the soliton core radius is smaller than the total soliton mass.
 While this assumption can be violated when the soliton mass is small, it is valid in the region of the $M_{\rm sol},m$ parameter space that saturates our bound.

 The results of our analysis are shown in \reffig{final-result-intro}.
-The parameter region over which the data is most sensitive to the soliton-halo relation is $m\sim10^{-21}-10^{-22}$~eV.
-As discussed in~\cite{Bar:2018acw,Bar:2019bqz}, we find no convincing hint for the soliton bump in any well-resolved, DM-dominated rotation curve.
-We therefore present exclusion limits, extending the discussion in~\cite{Bar:2018acw}.
+The parameter region over which the data are most sensitive to the soliton-halo relation is $m\sim10^{-21}-10^{-22}$~eV.
+As discussed in \BarA and Ref.~\BarB, we find no convincing hint for the soliton bump in any well-resolved, DM-dominated rotation curve.
+We therefore present exclusion limits, extending the discussion in \BarA.